Large Time Behaviour and the Second Eigenvalue Problem for Finite State Mean-Field Interacting Particle Systems: Large time behaviour

-We also remark that, using the estimates~(\ref{eqn:tpm_zn}) of the transition probabilities of the discrete time Markov chain $Z^N$, we can study large deviations for the process $\mu_N$ in the stationary regime.
-Recall that $wp_N$ denotes the unique invariant probability measure of the process $\mu_N$.
+Using the estimates~(\ref{eqn:tpm_zn}) of the transition probabilities of the discrete time Markov chain $Z^N$, we can study large deviations for the process $\mu_N$ in the stationary regime.
+Recall that $\wp_N$ denotes the unique invariant probability measure of the process $\mu_N$.
 We state the following result: \begin{theorem}[{\cite[Theorem~2.2]{borkar-sundaresan-12}}] Assume~\ref{assm:a1},~\ref{assm:a2} and~\ref{assm:b1}.
 Then, the sequence of invariant measures $\{\wp_N\}_{N \geq 1}$ satisfies the large deviation principle on $M_1(\mathcal{Z})$ with good rate function $s$ given by

 where

 \end{theorem}

 The form of the rate function $s$ in Theorem~\ref{thm:invariant-measure-gase} is also related to the form of the invariant measure in the context of Markov chains on finite state spaces whose transition kernels are of the form~(\ref{eqn:tpm_zn}); see, for example,~\cite[Section~1.1]{delmoral-miclo-99}.
 Also, see~\cite{bodineau-giacomin-04} for an analogous result in a boundary driven symmetric simple exclusion process, which involves the study of the LDP for the invariant measure in an infinite dimensional setting.
 However, our focus is on sharp estimates on the rate of convergence to the invariant measure which is the subject of the next section.